Your browser is out-of-date!

 All performance data in USD / B shares.

-Our discussions with numerous management teams leave us confident about the 2026 financial year.
-Current equity market volatility is overshadowing the strong operational momentum in the digital health sector.
-From a fundamental perspective, digital health companies remain on a solid path toward above-average growth, which we expect to continue throughout the year.
-The positive sector dynamics and renewed investor interest in healthcare make us highly confident about equity market prospects in 2026.
-Inflows into the broader healthcare sector should also benefit digital health.
+From a fundamental perspective, digital health companies remain on a stable path toward above-average growth, which we expect to continue throughout the remainder of the year.
+The positive sector dynamics and renewed investor interest in healthcare leave us very confident about the outlook for the sector in 2026.
+Continued inflows into the broader healthcare sector should also benefit the digital health segment.

-The approval and launch of relevant new products are expected to continue driving strong revenue growth.
-In addition to innovation as the key value driver, factors such as attractive valuation levels and the anticipated acceleration of M&A activity and IPOs support an investment in the Bellevue Digital Health Fund.
+The approval and commercial launch of important new products should continue to support strong revenue growth.
+Besides innovation, which remains the key value driver, attractive valuation levels and the expected acceleration of M&A activity and IPOs provide compelling reasons to invest in the Bellevue Digital Health fund.

 Loading...